-In October, our middle school students were supposed to be reading about Frederick Douglass after having read about John Calhoun’s defense of slavery, but it was crickets after a districtwide email was sent by Krystal Rasmussen the new Chief of Curriculum that began with the words, “we’re pulling Frederick Douglass…” Teachers were instructed to skip that unit.
+Middle school students were supposed to be reading about Frederick Douglass after having read about John Calhoun’s defense of slavery, but it was crickets after a districtwide email was sent by Krystal Rasmussen the new Chief of Curriculum that began with the words, “we’re pulling Frederick Douglass…” Teachers were instructed to skip that unit.
 Who would have ever dreamed that Callhoun and pro-slavery arguments would prevail in 2025?

 They Support Us - We Support Them!!
 This map and list details the business that support the members of our union, our collective voice, and the public schools our students & educators deserve!
 While on strike and as we fight to regain a contract, they have been in our corner, and we will stand with them!